george-hawkins/mini-quad-2023/build.md

 For the first steps you just need the USB power from the laptop is enough (and doing this meant everything except the RX stayed cooler than with the battery).

-[ JB initially shows a setup with the battery also connected but it's clear later that you should only connect it when you need it to test the motors. ]
+[ JB initially shows a setup with the battery also connected but it's clear later that you should only connect it when you need it to test the motors.
+Easiest is just to connect the ShortSaver and leave it turned off until you need battery power. ]

 Once the Configurator is running, connect the FC to your laptop using its USB-C connector (macOS will ask you if you want to allow the device to connect).
-The FC and other components power on but it doesn't beep when there's no battery connected - surprisingly, it's the motors that make the beeps and without the battery the ESC and the motors aren't powered.
+The FC and other components power on but it doesn't beep when there's no battery connected.
+Surprisingly, it's the motors that make the beeps and without the battery the ESC and the motors aren't powered.

+Update: actually the buzzer also emits some noises too - but it too only does so if there's battery power - it's silect when using just USB power.

+See <https://recorder.google.com/> for comparison of buzzer only startup and buzzer with motors startup.

 You get a very scary warning for the Configurator on first connecting (see images/betaflight folder).